-Recommended Engine/ Transmission Oil
+Recommended Engine/Transmission Oil

 Any oil used in place of the recommended oil could cause serious engine damage.
-Do not use oils which contain graphite or molybdenum additives.
-These oils can adversely affect clutch operation.
-Also, not recommended are racing, vegetable, non-detergent, and castor-based oils.
+Not recommended are racing, vegetable, non-detergent, and castor-based oils.

-The recommended oil to use is ACX All Weather synthetic engine oil, which has been specifically formulated for use in this engine.
-Although ACX All Weather synthetic engine oil is the only oil recommended for use in this engine, use of any API certified SM 0W-40 oil is acceptable.
+The recommended oil to use is Textron Off Road ACX All Weather synthetic engine oil, which has been specifically formulated for use in this engine.
+Although Textron Off Road ACX All Weather synthetic engine oil is the only oil recommended for use in this engine, use of any API-certified SM 0W-40 oil is acceptable.